Welcome to Spanish

 For more information see the description of the Certificate Hispanic Literary Studies or contact the coordinator of this program, José Manuel Batista.

 We offer many study abroad opportunities for students who are interested in the Spanish language and culture.
-Come have some tapas on the Ramblas in Barcelona Spain, listen to Mariachi in the Casa de los Azulejos in Mexico City, hike the Andes trail in Ecuador and Peru, ride your bike on the Death Road in Bolivia, explore the Atacama Desert in Chile, great some monkeys in Costa Rica’s rainforest or have some Mate tea in Argentina.
+Come have some tapas on the Ramblas in Barcelona Spain, listen to Mariachi in the Casa de los Azulejos in Mexico City, hike the Andes trail in Ecuador and Peru, ride your bike on the Death Road in Bolivia, explore the Atacama Desert in Chile, greet some monkeys in Costa Rica’s rainforest or have some Mate tea in Argentina.
 Study Abroad destinations exist in peninsular Spain and all over Latin America.

 You can study abroad in the Fall or Spring semester, for the entire year or during the summer.
 Our programs include language instruction, cultural excursions and true immersion in the host culture with home stays.
 In addition, we offer a faculty-led Spring Break Trip to Argentina.
 Professors of Spanish guide students in an exploration of history, art, and architecture.
 Credits you earn on our study abroad programs transfer to UNC Charlotte and count as electives.
 Study Abroad experiences provide invaluable insights into a culture and literacy in the Spanish language.
 On your resume such an experience sets you apart from other job candidates.